Understanding image motion with group representations: Conclusion

 \section{Conclusion}

-We have presented a new method for unsupervised learning of motion representations.
-We have shown results suggesting that enforcing group properties of motion is sufficient to learn a representation of image motion.
-The results presented here suggest that this representation is able to generalize between scenes with disparate scene and motion content to learn a motion state representation that may be useful for navigation and other behavioral tasks relying on motion.
-Because of the wide availability of long, unlabeled video sequences in many settings, we expect our approach to be useful for generating better global motion representations in a wide variety of real-world tasks.
+We have presented a new model of motion and a method for learning motion representations.
+We have shown that enforcing group properties of motion is sufficient to learn a representation of image motion.
+These results suggest that this representation is able to generalize between scenes with disparate content and motion to learn a motion state representation useful for navigation, prediction, and other behavioral tasks relying on motion.
+Because of the wide availability of unlabeled video sequences in many settings, we expect our framework to be useful for generating better global motion representations in a variety of real-world tasks.